-As tensions simmer at the border between India and China, what is more concerning is the economic fall out of the souring relationship between the two countries.
+As tensions simmer at the borders between India and China, what is more concerning is the economic fall out of the souring relationship between the two countries.
 This is because the economic interdependence of the two neighbours is too deep to be ignored.

 China and the US are the largest two trading partners of India.
 While Indian exports to the US outnumber the imports from the country, the same is not true when it comes to China.
 And hence, to become friends-turned-foes with India would have business repercussions in China, too.